-Germoe Primary School Our 'Local Offer' for Special Educational Needs and Disability (SEND) (Agreed by staff and governors September 2021)
+Germoe Primary School Our 'Local Offer' for Special Educational Needs and Disability (SEND) (Agreed by staff and governors July 2022)

 Germoe Primary School is a small village school with an inclusive ethos and we pride ourselves on the efforts we make to ensure every child can succeed.
-Supporting all to access the curriculum, extra -curricular activities and outside visits, for academic achievement, personal growth and happiness are key goals.
+Support for all to access the curriculum, extra -curricular activities and outside visits, academic achievement and personal growth and happiness are key goals.

 We aim to meet the individual needs of all our children through quality first teaching.
-We aim to identify learning barriers and additional needs early and offer a range of intervention programmes targeted to meet the additional needs of the individual and groups.
-We are a 'Trauma Informed School', with all staff understanding behaviour as a communication of need, and foster a relational approach, based on PACE (a nurturing approach based on playfulness, attunement, curiosity and empathy).
-Most staff have received training in 'Emotion Coaching'.
-Some staff had had training in health-related conditions including Allergy, Epilepsy and Diabetes and work with Health to support medical needs.
+We aim to identify additional needs early and offer a range of intervention programmes, targeted to meet the additional needs of the individual and groups.
+We are a 'Trauma Informed School', with all of our staff seeing behaviour as a communication of need, and foster a relational approach, based on PACE (Nurturing interaction underpinned by playfulness, attunement, curiosity and empathy).
+Most staff have had training in Emotion Coaching and some have had further mental health and trauma input around neuro-science.
+Some staff have training in health-related conditions including Allergy, Epilepsy and Diabetes and we work with Health to support medical needs.

-We offer excellent pre-school provision, and promote experiential and multi-sensory learning for our youngest learners through to Y6.
-We have whole school awareness of sensory need, and learning environments that support sensory integration and calming, with a strong focus on social and emotional aspects of learning.
-We foster resilience and independence via Growth Mindset/Building Learning Power ethos, and an inquiry-based approach to learning, supported by highly motivated teachers and support staff, who really care about the children as individuals and the learning journey shared together.
+We offer excellent Early Years provision, and promote experiential and multi-sensory learning for our youngest learners through to Y6.
+We have whole school awareness of sensory need, and learning environments that support sensory integration and calming, and a strong focus on social and emotional aspects of learning, in relation to neuro-divergence and trauma.
+We foster resilience and independence via Growth Mindset/Building Learning Power ethos, and an Inquiry based approach to teaching and learning, supported by highly motivated teachers and support staff, who really care about the children as individuals and the learning journey shared together.
 We have an holistic understanding of child development and seek to support the child and family so that the best possible outcomes can be achieved.

-We work closely with outside agencies to ensure every child has what they need to support their learning, progress and well-being.
+We work closely with outside agencies to ensure that every child has what they need to support their learning, progress and well-being.
 Support is accessed for many different areas of additional need, be that academic, social, emotional or physical.
 Pastoral support is also strong at Germoe, and staff are passionate about supporting the whole family.

-We have an excellent outdoor environment with climbing equipment, climbing wall, sports areas, garden, field, and Forest School area.
-In side areas are light and airy, conducive to relaxed and informal learning and all classes have out-door space, offering a wealth of areas in which to learn and play.
-In addition to on-site areas, we also use the local beach and access other near-by provision in the school minibus to enhance our learning and enjoyment.
+We have an excellent outdoor environment and staff regularly use the natural environments around school for learning.
+Inside areas are light and airy, conducive to relaxed and informal learning and all classes have out-door space, offering a wealth of areas in which to learn and play.
+In addition to on-site areas, we also use the local coastal, woodland, rural and urban areas and other local resources to enhance our learning and enjoyment.
+We have our own school minibus which supports learning enrichment and engagement with other schools, sport and community events.